 3. Regulates Hormones and Immune System

-In particular, shilajit affects reproductive hormone functions.
+In particular, shilajit impacts reproductive hormone functions.
 In healthy males, supplementation increases blood testosterone and encourages the production of sperm.
-(11) When tested in pilot studies involving rats, it was also associated with ovulation in adult female rats, indicating that shilajit powder or resin may be an agent to consider for those struggling with infertility.
-(12)
+When tested in pilot studies involving rats, it was also associated with ovulation in adult female rats, indicating that shilajit powder or resin may be an agent to consider for those struggling with infertility.

 4. Alleviates Pain Response

-Ayurvedic medicine has long praised shilajit for its ability to reduce pain levels, but research has been limited until the last few years.
-Because of its interaction with GABA levels in the brain, this herb has a significant effect on orofacial pain (pain of the face, mouth or jaws), acting as a “sedating agent.”
-(13) A 2015 study on mice found it to relieve and lessen chronic pain over the course of time, dependent on the size of the dose.
-(14)
+Ayurvedic medicine has long praised shilajit for its ability to reduce pain naturally, but research has been limited until the last few years.
+Because of its interaction with GABA levels in the brain, this herbomineral has a significant effect on orofacial pain (pain of the face, mouth or jaws), acting as a “sedating agent.”
+A 2015 study on mice found it to relieve and lessen chronic pain over the course of time, dependent on the size of the dose.

-One feature that I’ll discuss more in depth in a moment is its interaction with medications.
-Regarding pain, shilajit interacts positively with morphine, minimizing the buildup of tolerance to morphine and, therefore, reducing the amount of this medication that one in serious pain would need to introduce into his or her system for effective pain relief.
-(15)
+Regarding pain, in a study involving mice, shilajit interacts positively with morphine, minimizing the buildup of tolerance to morphine and, therefore, reducing the amount of this medication that one in serious pain would need to introduce into his or her system for effective pain relief.

 5. May Help Manage Diabetes

-Those with diabetes may be interested to know that shilajit can help reduce blood glucose and lipid profiles in diabetes patients, especially when taken in conjunction with diabetes medications.
-(16, 17)
+Those with diabetes may be interested to know that shilajit can help reduce blood glucose and lipid profiles in diabetic rats, especially when taken in conjunction with diabetes medications.

 6. Helps Prevent and Protect from Cancer

 Also related to cancer is the ability shilajit has to protect certain body systems from dangerous radiation damage.
-A June 2016 study published in the Archives of Gynecology and Obstetrics found that it greatly protected ovaries from radiation-related damage.
-(20)
+A June 2016 study published in the Archives of Gynecology and Obstetrics found that it greatly protected ovaries from radiation-related damage in an animal study.

 7. Fights Inflammation and Viruses